-50268------ Photography 1: Exhibit one framed photo which demonstrates your understanding of a technique you learned from your Photography 1 project manual.
+Photography 1 (SF 50268) Level 1: Photography Basics - Required I - Exhibit one framed photo which demonstrates your understanding of a technique you learned from your Photography 1 project manual.
 No photo editing is allowed in this class except cropping and red eye removal.
 Be prepared to show the page in the manual of the technique you are demonstrating.

-50269----- Photography 2: Exhibit one of the options listed below:
+Photography 2 (SF 50269) Level 2: Next Level Photography - Required 9 - Exhibit one of the options listed below:

 - Exhibit one framed 8" x 10" close-up photograph using the skills learned on pages 58-61(section: Bits and Pieces) of the project manual titled Level 2 Next Level Photography.
-No photo editing is allowed in this class except cropping and red eye removal; Be prepared to show the page in the manual of the technique you are demonstrating.
-OR - Exhibit one framed 8" x 24" or smaller panorama photograph using the skills learned on pages 62-65(section: Panorama) of the project manual titled Level 2 Next Level Photography.
 No photo editing is allowed in this class except cropping and red eye removal.
 Be prepared to show the page in the manual of the technique you are demonstrating.
-OR - Exhibit one framed 8" x 10" photo which demonstrates your understanding of a technique you learned from your Photography 2 project manual.
+OR - Exhibit one framed 8" x 24" or smaller panorama photograph using the skills learned on pages 62-65(section: Panorama) of the project manual titled Level 2 Next Level Photography.
 No photo editing is allowed in this class except cropping and red eye removal.
+Be prepared to show the page in the manual of the technique you are demonstrating. - Exhibit one framed 8" x 10" photo which demonstrates your understanding of a technique you learned from your Photography 2 project manual.
+No photo editing is allowed in this class except cropping and red eye removal.
 Be prepared to show the page in the manual of the technique you are demonstrating.

-50270----- Photography 3: Exhibit one of the two options listed below:
+Photography 3 (SF 50270) Level 3: Mastering Photography - Required • Exhibit one of the options listed below:

 - Exhibit one framed 8" x 10" still-life photo that demonstrates good composition, including color, form, texture, lighting and depth of field.
-No photo editing is allowed in this class except cropping and red eye removal; Be prepared to show the page in the manual of the technique you are demonstrating.
-OR - Exhibit one framed 8"x10" photo which demonstrate your understanding of a technique you learned from your Photography 3 project manual.
 No photo editing is allowed in this class except cropping and red eye removal.
+Be prepared to show the page in the manual of the technique you are demonstrating.
+OR - Exhibit one framed 8" x 10" photo which demonstrates your understanding of a technique you learned from your Photography 3 project manual.
+No photo editing is allowed in this class except cropping and red eye removal.
+Be prepared to show the page in the manual of the technique you are demonstrating.

-Be prepared to show the page in the manual of the technique you are demonstrating. - 50271------ Photo Editing (Open to members in Photography 1, 2 or 3) Exhibit one framed 8" x 10" photo that has been altered using digital photo-editing techniques (beyond cropping and red-eye reduction).
+Photo Editing (SF 50271) - Open to members in Photography 1, Photography 2, and Photography 3.
+Exhibit one framed 8" x 10" photo that has been altered using digital photo-editing techniques (beyond cropping and red-eye reduction).
 Include a print of the original photo(s), taped to the back of the photo frame.
-Photos in which an automatic filter was applied at the time the photograph was taken will not be eligible for an award.
+Photos in which an automatic filter was applied at the time the photograph was taken will not be eligible for award.